 Getting to and from Charleston

-Charleston has a well serviced airport offering flights to 19 cities in the US, meaning it’s easy to get here from most places.
+Charleston has a well serviced airport offering flights to a number of cities in the US, meaning it’s easy to get here from most places.
 If you’re coming from outside the US, you’ll have to go via an international hub such as Washington or New York.
 We recommend Priceline’s flight comparison tool as the fastest way to find the best deals on flights.
 From the airport we took an Uber, but there are also regular taxis and a shuttle bus service.

 If you’re looking to get around town and explore further afield, then as previously mentioned, a rental car is a great option.
 We usually recommend and use Enterprise Car Rental when we’re traveling in the USA, we find they have some of the best prices, particularly on weekly rentals, and a great choice of locations.
 We also find they’re really competitive for the type of one-way trips that we often do.

 By car, US Highway 17 runs down the coast through Charleston, whilst I-26 terminates here if you’re coming from the west.